python-restx/flask-restx/CONTRIBUTING.rst

 Updating Copyright
 ------------------

-If you're a part of a corporation with an NDA, you may be required to update the LICENSE.
+If you're a part of a corporation with an NDA, you may be required to update the LICENSE file.
+This should be discussed and agreed upon by the project maintainers.

 1. Check with your legal department first.
 2. Add an appropriate line to the LICENSE file.
-See the Akamai entry for an example
 3. When making a commit, add the specific copyright notice.

 Double check with your legal department about their regulations.
 Not all changes